veltman/learninglunches/xmljson/README.md

 An array is used for expressing a flat list of things (like sibling elements in XML), and an object is used for expressing specific details about one thing (like element attributes in XML).

-I could, for example, use an object to list cities, but because each property requires a name, I'd have to specify the number of them:
+I could, for example, use an object to list cities, but because each property requires a name, I'd have to specify an arbitrary unique name for each entry:

     {
         "city1": "Los Angeles",